-1. Seek, advocate, and support \$1 million in funding assistance for the MORE Water Project; and

-2. Seek State support for inclusion of report language in the Federal 2011 Energy and Water Appropriations bill which would broaden the MORE Water study to include the entire Mokelumne River watershed, and to consider recommendations included in the Eastern San Joaquin Integrated Regional Water Management Plan in examining the feasibility of providing additional water supplies and improving water management reliability through the development of new water storage and conjunctive use programs.
+- 1. Urge the Legislature to adopt a Joint Resolution supporting: - a.
+A federal appropriation totaling \$1 million in the Energy and Water Appropriations bill for the MORE Water Project; and b.
+Inclusion of report language in the federal Energy and Water Appropriations bill which would broaden the MORE Water study to include the entire Mokelumne River watershed, and to consider recommendations included in the Eastern San Joaquin Integrated Regional Water Management Plan in examining the feasibility of providing additional water supplies and improving water management reliability through the development of new water storage and conjunctive use programs.